devclub-iitd/Yearbook/README.md

 * [**Atishya Jain**](https://github.com/atishya-jain)

-See also the list of [members](https://github.com/orgs/devclub-iitd/people) of DevClub.
+Also see the list of Devclub's [members](https://github.com/orgs/devclub-iitd/people).

 ## Acknowledgments